 Licensure Accreditation

 Tennessee Higher Education Commission (THEC) The Council on Occupational Education

-Parkway Towers Suite 1900 (COE)
+Tennessee Tower, 9 th Floor (COE)

-404 James Robertson Parkway 7840 Roswell Road, Building 300
+312 Rosa L. Parks Ave 7840 Roswell Road, Building 300

 Nashville, TN 37243-0830 Suite 325

 (615) 741-3605 / 5293 Atlanta, GA 30350

 Phone (770) 396-3898

 www.council.org

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (as amended FERPA):
+STUDENT RECORDS/FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (as amended FERPA):

-The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

 - 1. The right to inspect and review the student's education records within 45 days after the day that NCI receives a request for access.
 A student should submit to the Registrar, Dean of Admissions, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
+If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
+NCI maintains student records for a minimum of 5 years. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask the school to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.
+A student who wishes to ask the school to amend a record should write to the school official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.